 - Consistency and cohesion: More conversions and $$$

-- Faster production: More functions and more iterations in shorter time
+- Faster production: More functions and more iterations in a shorter time

-- Shared vocabulary: Less meetings, more production and collaboration
+- Shared vocabulary: Fewer meetings, more production and collaboration

 - Simplified testing: Predefined responsiveness and UI appearance

 - Documentation: The design system is actually a central document available to everyone